-The reaffirmation of the long-term rating assigned to the bank facilities and instrument of HFCL Limited (HFCL) continue to derive strength from its experienced promoters and management team, long track record of operations and strategic business relationship with Reliance Jio Infocomm Limited (RJIL).
-The ratings also take into account HFCL's moderate capital structure along with strong order book which provides medium-term revenue visibility.
+The reaffirmation for the ratings assigned to the bank facilities and instrument of HFCL Limited (HFCL) continues to derive strength from its experienced promoters and management team, long track record of operations and strategic business relationship with Reliance Jio Infocomm Limited (RJIL), comfortable financial profile along with strong order book which provides medium-term revenue visibility for the company.

-The revision in the short-term rating is on account of significantly elevated outstanding debtors leading to elongated operating cycle and increased working capital intensity.
-The ratings continue to remain constrained by counter-party risks and its susceptibility to the regulatory oversights governing the telecom sector.
+The ratings, however, remain constrained by significantly high outstanding debtors leading to elongated operating cycle and increased working capital intensity, counter-party risks and its susceptibility to the regulatory oversights governing the telecom sector.